kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 <img src="img\hydraulic_lift.svg">
 </div>

 In the above figure a force $F_1$ is applied to the left piston which has an area $A_1$ in contact with the fluid.
 This produces a pressure $p=F_1/A_1$ in the fluid.
-Pascal's law states that this fluid is transmitted everywhere else in the fluid, for example to a point just under the large piston on the right.
+Pascal's law states that this pressure is transmitted everywhere else in the fluid, for example to a point just under the large piston on the right.
 In other words, the pressure everywhere in the fluid is the same.

-Therefore, if we are in static equilibrium (the pistons aren't moving), the force applied to the right piston, $F_2$, must produce the same pressure in the fluid, $F_2/A_2=p$.
+Therefore, if we are in static equilibrium (the pistons aren't moving), the force applied to the right piston, $F_2$, must produce the same pressure in the fluid, $p=F_2/A_2$.
 We therefore have that

 $$
 \frac{F_1}{A_1}=\frac{F_2}{A_2}
 $$

 or

 $$
 \frac{F_2} = \frac{A_2}{A_1} F_1
 $$